tfpauly/privacy-proxy/draft-private-access-tokens.md

 needs to know that a requesting client has not exceeded the maximum rate set by the origin.

 One example of this use case is a metered paywall, where an origin limits the number of page requests to each unique user over a period of time before the user is required to pay for access.
 The origin typically resets this state periodically, say, once per month.
 For example, an origin may serve ten (major content) requests in a month before a paywall is enacted.

-Another example of rate-limited access is in fraud-prevention mechanisms.
-Operations that are sensitive to fraudulent abuse, like using a website to create an account, often want to rate-limit access, and start displaying captchas or require extra verification if a rate-limit is exceeded.
+Another example of this use case is rate-limiting page accesses to a client to help prevent fraud.
+Operations that are sensitive to fraud, such as account creation on a website, often employ rate limiting as a defense in depth strategy.
+Captchas or additional verification can be required by these pages when a client exceeds a set rate limit.

 Origins routinely use client IP addresses for this purpose.